flipeador/browser-scripts/scripts/emojis/README.md

 # Full Emoji Support For All Websites

+Emoji are pictographs (pictorial symbols) that are typically presented in a colorful form and used inline in text.
+They represent things such as faces, weather, vehicles and buildings, food and drink, animals and plants, or icons that represent emotions, feelings, or activities.

-Render all emoji symbols and sequences in the browser, as specified in [Unicode® Technical Standard #51][uts51].
+This script allows you to render all emoji symbols and sequences in the browser, as specified in [Unicode® Technical Standard #51][uts51].

+- Unicode Emoji Version: `v15.0`.
 - Included fonts: [Twemoji][twfnt], [Noto Color Emoji][nefnt].
-- You can enable the use of images to display emojis by setting `USE_IMG_EMOJI` to `true`.
+- You can enable the use of images to display emojis from the [User Script Commands][mm] menu.
-- There is a special handling for emojis on YouTube, but it requires the `:has` CSS selector.
+- There is a special handling for emojis on **YouTube**, but it requires the [`:has`][csshas] CSS selector.

+> [!NOTE]
+> Some sites may block the loading of emoji images due to [security reasons][csp].

-Visit [getemoji][ge] to test support for emojis on your browser.
+Visit [getemoji.com][ge] to test support for emojis on your browser.

+You can also check the Unicode official website at [unicode.org][uni1] or [unicode-org.github.io][uni2].

 ## Installation

-For more information, please refer to the [main page](../..).
+For more information, please refer to the [main page](../../README.md#installation).

 ```
 https://raw.githubusercontent.com/flipeador/browser-scripts/main/scripts/emojis/index.js